 You may be asking yourself or your team:

-How much should I pay my analyst in wealth management?
+How much should I pay my analyst?

 Going rates of comp and salary in wealth management?